Alex Verdugo Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks 13th in MLB.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 13th in the league.

-- The Orioles' 4.13 team ERA ranks 13th among all MLB pitching staffs.
+- The Orioles' 4.30 team ERA ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to give up 25 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- The Orioles rank 13th in baseball in home runs surrendered (26 total, 1.1 per game).

-- The Orioles will send Bradish (1-0) out for his third start of the season.
+- Wells makes the start for the Orioles, his fourth of the season.
+He is 0-1 with a 2.70 ERA and 16 strikeouts in 23 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.